 Asics Roadhawk FF Review

 Remember the 33 series, anyone?
-A few years ago, Asics attempted to make inroads into the lower drop, a minimally constructed running shoe market with 33M, 33-FA, and the 33-DFA.
+A few years ago, Asics attempted to make inroads into the lower drop, a minimally constructed running shoe market, with the 33M, 33-FA, and 33-DFA.

-The shoes above featured a 4 mm heel drop, which was unprecedented for the Japanese brand.
+The shoes above featured a 4 mm heel drop, unprecedented for the Japanese brand.
 The midsole also skipped the whole Gel-and-plastic show in favor of an all-foam one, and the outsole swapped the traditional ‘Guidance line’ layout with the ‘Fluid Axis’ instead.

 It was pretty obvious the 33 series was a case of trying to force-fit a square peg into a round hole.
 At the time, Asics did not have what it took to make the 33 series successful.
-It neither had the lightweight chops of the Kinvara nor a cushioned midsole platform that could compete with the likes of Hoka One One.
+It neither had the lightweight chops of the Kinvara nor a cushioned midsole platform that could compete with Hoka One One.

 In hindsight, the missing link was a suitable midsole platform.
 For years, Asics has relied on its Gel tech (more form than function, though) to market its running shoes, preferably a foam compound.